Reading Time: 3 minutes

 It is important to find out whether you’re allowed to load household goods with your vehicle when you hire a car shipping container.
 We do not recommend this, as boxes or other heavy items may become unsecured during transit and fall onto your car, causing damage.

-In most cases, it is best to use open or enclosed carrier transport (covered car transport)for your vehicle when shipping it within the country, or ro-ro transportation when shipping your car overseas.
+In most cases, it is best to use open or enclosed carrier transport (covered car transport) for your vehicle when shipping it within the country, or ro-ro transportation when shipping your car overseas.
+Using a car shipping container is more beneficial if you will be shipping the car only, and not household goods that make shake loose and fall on your car, causing damage.
 Speak to the friendly consultants at Nationwide Auto Transportation today about your options.